-Additionally, you can choose not to lock a bin when you select it.
-For example, you may just want to look at the contents of a bin without keeping someone else from doing what they need to do inside of it.
-Simply Option-click any bin to open that bin in read only mode, which is indicated by an eyeball badge to the left of that bin in the Bin List.
+Additionally, you can choose to keep bins unlocked when selected.
+For example, you may just want to examine the contents of a bin without keeping someone else from editing its contents.
+In this case, simply Option-click any bin to open that bin in read-only mode, which is indicated by an eyeball badge to the left of that bin in the Bin list.
 In this mode, any other collaborator can still lock that bin while you're examining its contents.
-Selecting any other bin will clear this read only status.
+Selecting any other bin will clear this read-only status.